Nylle/javaseq/README.md

 - Returns a seq of the result of applying concat to the result of applying map to f and coll and the items in this seq.
 Function f should return a collection.

 #### takeWhile(pred)
-- Returns a seq of successive items from this seq while pred(item) returns true.
+- Returns a seq of successive items from this seq while pred of item returns true.

 #### dropWhile(pred)
-- Returns a seq of the items in this seq starting from the first item for which pred(item) returns false.
+- Returns a seq of the items in this seq starting from the first item for which pred of item returns false.

 #### partition(n)
 - Returns a seq of lists of n items each.